 B.P.S.
 Human Services

 M.A.
-Buddhist Ministry
+Buddhist Studies and Ministry

 Andrea Minick Rudolph is an ordained Zen Buddhist Priest (Osho) and a Cognitive Behavioral based Mindfulness Counselor.

 She is a Professional Member of the Pennsylvania Counseling Association and holds a certification in Life Coaching from the Life Coaching Institute in London, England.